Modern C++

 void g(A* a) { a->f(); } // ok, print "B"

-void h(A a) { a.f(); } // does not work!! print "A"
+void h(A a) { a.f(); } // does not work with pass-by value!! print "A"

 B b;